-The Town supports this service through an annual appropriation to the Library.
 The Library also serves members of the non-resident public who pre-pay a fee.

 WHO MAY BORROW

 A valid record in the patron database and a current bar-coded library identification card are required for checkout of all materials.

 Scarborough residents having a permanent Scarborough address, non-resident property owners, students attending Scarborough schools, and employees of Scarborough businesses may apply in person for a free library card.
 This multi-purpose card is used to borrow materials and to use library public access computers.

 Individuals will be asked to provide proof of residence, property ownership, school attendance, or employment at the time of registration for a card as well as verification of mailing address.
 Proof of address may be a Maine driver's license, Maine ID card, current utility bill or rent receipt, tax bill or valid passport.
 [Note: Any person who is a Maine resident, or a nonresident temporarily domiciled in the State with a mailing address in the State may apply for an official state non-driver identification card.]

 Homebound residents are served by the library bi-monthly delivery service and may fill out an application at home with the assistance of a family member or the delivery driver.
 This service is also provided to residents living in residential or nursing care facilities.